amagrabi/meeting-moderator-machine/README.md

 # Meeting Moderator Machine

-Build a voice-based bot that listens to our meetings and helps to improve them.
+Voice-based bot that listens to meetings and helps to improve them in the following ways:

-**Potential features**:
 1) Avoid imbalanced meetings in which one person talks too much.
 2) Avoid chaotic meetings in which people do not stay on topic.
 3) Avoid negative meetings when people.

+## Demo Screenshot

 ![demo](demo.png)